Progression: Careers, Employment and Higher Education

 Choosing a career

-While at RuTC, students are encouraged through the tutorial system and the careers centre to help make good decisions for their future.
-Most students transfer happily to the right course, job or other opportunities after college.
+While at RuTC, students are encouraged through the tutorial programme and the Careers Centre to help make good decisions for their future.
+Most students progress to the right course, job or other opportunities after college.

-Each year the college invites a number of employers and training providers to attend its annual Work and Training Fair.
+Each year the college invites a number of employers and training providers to attend its annual Higher Education and Careers Fair.
 All students have the opportunity to talk to many well-known organisations and find out more about working for them.

 During the year the careers team will organise speakers from different employment sectors to encourage students to think about their future career aspirations.